iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 ```
 ## Run Integration Services API

-After you ran the setup you can use the following command to start the api:
+After you have set up your API, you can use the following command to start the API:

 ```
 npm run start